maduprey/conftopo/README.md

  Topological changes across protein conformational changes.

 ## Running the app
 ConfTopo runs as a [Streamlit](https://streamlit.io/) app.
-The preferred method of running the application within a Docker container.
+The preferred method of running the application is within a Docker container.
 However, it is possible to run locally on macOS.
 Instructions for both approaches are provided.

 Regardless of the approach taken, it is first necessary to clone this repository:
 ```